rupran/librarytrader/README.md

 After evaluating or loading the dependency tree, calling `resolve_functions(elf)` on `LibraryStore` will (try to) resolve all imported functions to the absolute paths of the libraries which provide the functions.
+After the resolution has finished, every function in the `imports` dictionary is mapped to the absolute path of the library where the function is located.
-The mapping is returned as an `OrderedDict`. `resolve_functions` can also be called with an absolute path to a library, in which case it will internally try to resolve this path to a `Library` object in the `LibraryStore`.
+`resolve_functions` can also be called with an absolute path to a library, in which case it will internally try to resolve this path to a `Library` object in the `LibraryStore`.

 ## Analyzing a collection of object files